Fahim59/Automation_30_Days_Challenge/README.md

 Day19: Create an automation script that verify set each available rate value and asset by image, text and number.

 Day20: Create an automation script that fetch and verify text from QR code.

+Day20: Create an automation script that fetch and verify the product cart checkout flow.